Uncompromising commitment to fighting climate change

 Position in the value chain Topic relevant to climate change Details Lenzing Group Contribution

-Sourcing of wood and pulp CO₂ sequestration in sustainably managed forests and plantations Sustainably managed forests absorb more carbon, thus acting as a net sink.
-In Europe, forest areas and growing stock are increasing.
-Wood sourcing from sustainably managed forests and active engagement with pulp suppliers for improvements and other stakeholder activities (e.g. Wood K plus studies)
+Sourcing of wood and pulp CO₂ sequestration in sustainably managed forests and plantations Sustainably managed semi-natural forests and forest plantations absorb more carbon in trees and harvested wood products, therefore acting as a net sink over the long term.
+Forest areas and carbon stocks are increasing in Europe.
+Wood sourcing from sustainably managed forests, managing own forest plantations, active engagement with pulp suppliers for improvements and other stakeholder activities (e.g. research at WOOD K plus)

-Adaption of forests to climate change Share of beech increases in Europe, but uses are limited Economic valorization of beech wood for dissolving wood pulp production by Lenzing (higher value added than fuel wood use)
+Adaption of forests to climate change Share of beech in Europe is increasing, but its uses are limited.
+Active forest management achieves faster increases in species diversity (and therefore climate resilience) compared to the natural development of forests.
+Economic valorization of beech wood for dissolving wood pulp production at Lenzing (higher value added than fuel wood use) thereby providing forest owners with the income they need for climate adaptation actions.

 Pulp production Renewable energy use 100 percent utilization of wood components to produce pulp, coproducts and energy.
 No wasting of wood Lenzing pulp mills are self-sufficient and use bioenergy from the biomass (black liquor) remaining after pulp production.
 Moreover, excess energy is used for fiber production or to feed the national grid.

 Fiber production Avoiding fossil fuel use Energy use and chemicals High and increasing use of bioenergy and renewable electric power.
-Energy efficiency improvements, shifting from coal to natural gas.
-Integrated pulp and fiber production
+Energy efficiency improvements , shifting from coal to natural gas.
+Integrated pulp and fiber production.
+Actively engagement to acquire “low-impact” caustic soda (by using renewable energy sources).

-Textile manufacturing CO₂ emissions in textile manufacturing Fossil fuel use Avoiding resource-intensive conventional dyeing process with the use of TENCEL™ Modal with Eco Color technology (a dope-dyed fiber).
-This reduces energy use and lowers CO₂ emissions in the value chain.
+Textile manufacturing Greenhouse gas (GHG) emissions in textile manufacturing Fossil fuel use Avoiding resource-intensive conventional dyeing process with the use of TENCEL™ Modal with Eco Color technology (a dope-dyed fiber).
+This reduces energy use and lowers GHG emissions in the value chain.
 This fiber is a net-benefit product*.

-End of use Recycling Avoiding waste and virgin materials TENCEL™ Lyocell fibers with REFIBRA™ technology are made by partly using textile scraps, thereby avoiding textile waste and virgin resource consumption
+End of use Recycling Avoiding waste and virgin materials TENCEL™ Lyocell fibers and LENZING™ ECOVERO™ fibers produced with REFIBRA™ technology use cotton textile waste as a raw material, in addition to wood.
+Thereby avoiding textile waste and virgin resource consumption.

 Waste incineration with energy use Biobased CO₂ Incineration of LENZING™ fibers leads to release of biobased CO₂ emissions which are considered to be CO₂ neutral.